 How To Recycle A Water Heater

-* Be very cautious when recycling a water heater that is gas powered because highly flammable gas can catch fire or cause explosion.
+* Be very cautious when recycling a water heater that is gas-powered because highly flammable gas can catch fire or cause an explosion.
 Specifically, when you are working with the temperature control module of a water heater.
-So definitely never smoke near the gas powered water heater.
+So definitely never smoke near the gas-powered water heater.

 Scrap yards will accept ceiling fan motors, mini transformers, computer equipment, and yes components of hot water heaters.